Writing a Literature Review

 • select a topic; state it as a well-defined, focused question; write down terms related to your topic; these will come in handy later

-• decide on the scope of your review: how many studies do you need to look at?
+• decide on the details for your review: how many studies do you need to look at?
 How many years should it cover?
-How many sources does the assignment require?
-How comprehensive should it be?
-Should you evaluate your sources?
+If an assignment, is there a specific number of resources required?

 • consider what themes or issues connect your sources together; do they present one or different solutions?

-• include Grey Literature sources-: material that is not published commercially, such as reports written by government organizations, theses and dissertations (Dissertations & Theses Global), conference proceedings, annual reviews (collection of chapters written by experts on a specific topic)
+• should you include Grey Literature sources?
+That is, material that is not published commercially, such as reports written by government organizations, theses and dissertations (Dissertations & Theses Global), conference proceedings, etc.

 Ebooks on Literature Reviews